This article provides invaluable advice to all homeschoolers and stay-at-home mums/dads of 2.5- to 6-year-olds.

 1. Offers a no-questions-asked, rock-solid guarantee up to a point where you have been able to test it out properly, or in the minimum a free trial of a reasonable length – so you can have the peace of mind that if it doesn’t work for your unique child, you haven’t wasted any money that could leave you seriously disappointed and possibly prevent you from having the means to buy a different program later.
 We can’t stress this enough – there are SO many people who have been burned from buying curricula (often expensive) that just didn’t work for them and their children.

 2. Is suitably paced, flexible and ultimately ‘affordable’ – if you have to buy a huge package or significant chunk of a program upfront, you will have wasted money if at some point it doesn’t fit yours or your child’s needs anymore.
 Smaller chunks of a program or a monthly subscription that you can start and stop as necessary will give you the peace of mind that you will never pay for material that you can’t take advantage of.
 This will buffer you against life’s unpredictability too – you just know that things won’t always go to plan, and to avoid disappointment and frustration, you shouldn’t expect them to.
-A curriculum with a subscription that you can pause will also enable you to buy it now to give you the chance to evaluate its content properly and then pause it until you need to start it with your child.
+A curriculum with a subscription that you can pause will also enable you to buy it ahead of time, to give you the chance to evaluate its content properly, and then pause it until you need to start it with your child.

 3. Provides every resource you need (or clear lists of things you can put together easily from your home, for example) but that doesn’t require the purchase of specific games or materials that will only get used once or at most a couple of times, and leave you with a big hole in your pocket.